MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 Authentication with StackMob was built based on the Oauth 2.0 protocol.

+<p class="alert">For the parts of User Authentication that deal with Core Data, namely creating a user object and retrieving a user managed object, refer to the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide#UserAuthentication" target="_blank">User Authentication section of the Core Data Integration Guide</a>.</p>

 <!--- The User Schema -->

 ### The User Schema